-This committee is responsible for general maintenance and improvements of both village halls as well as assessment of risks and other safety considerations relating to the halls.
+This committee is responsible for general maintenance and improvements of both village halls as well as assessment of risks and other safety considerations relating to the halls and open spaces.

 This committee also liaises with the Parish Open Spaces Warden who checks the condition and safety of all play equipment and public access areas within the Parish.

 They liaise with all the sporting clubs and general field and hall users to ensure as many people as possible are catered for with the correct facilities.
-The Halls and Recreation committee meets when required.
+The Halls, Recreation and Open Spaces committee meets when required.
 See here for a list of council meetings.